 dough rising for Japanese milk bread (shokupan)

-Ingredients for Japanese Milk Bread (Shokupan)
+Japanese Milk Bread Ingredients

 • Starter (tangzhong): A mixture of bread flour, water, and milk.
 Tangzhon is what makes the bread super moist and fluffy.